MatteoL-W/EKTOKLEPTO/lib/SDL2-2.0.20/docs/README-ios.md

 ==============================================================================

 SDL_JOYSTICK_HIDAPI is disabled by default.
-It can give you access to a lot more game controller devices, but it requires permission from the user before your app will be able to talk to the Bluetooth hardware.
+It can give you access to a lot more engine controller devices, but it requires permission from the user before your app will be able to talk to the Bluetooth hardware.
 "Made For iOS" branded controllers do not need this as we don't have to speak to them directly with raw bluetooth, so many apps can live without this.